One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: Two-point statistics

 \subsection{The angular two-point correlation function for redshift sub-samples}

 We further make use of the available redshift information in the LoTSS-DR1 catalogue, namely the `z\_best' values.
 We first divide the LoTSS-DR1 catalogue into two sub-samples based on the information whether a `z\_best' value for a given radio source is available or not.
-We then compute the angular two-point correlation function for each sub-sample, which are shown in Figs.~\ref{fig:2ptcorrelation_maskz} and \ref{fig:comparisonwthetanohalolensinglinear}.
-The plot with label `Any $z$' corresponds to the sub-sample having a `z\_best' value and `No $z$' to the sub-sample with no `z\_best' value available for a given radio source.
-At this point we note that the angular two-point correlation appears to be stronger for radio sources in the `Any $z$' sub-sample as compared to the `No $z$' sub-sample.
+We then compute the angular two-point correlation function for the sub-sample with redshift information, called `Any $z$', which is shown in Fig.~\ref{fig:comparisonwthetanohalolensinglinear} for `mask z' (top).
+As the results of Sect. \ref{sec:subtwopoint} show more consistent results for `mask 1' than for `mask d', we additionally generate a redshift mask for the region of `mask 1', which is denoted as `mask z1'.
+The results for the angular two-point correlation with `mask z1' are shown in Fig.~\ref{fig:comparisonwthetanohalolensinglinear} (bottom).
+Based on the strong difference between the angular two-point correlation of the 1 and 2~mJy samples of `mask d' we neglect the 1~mJy in the further analysis.

 Additionally we test different redshift subsamples defined in Eq. (\ref{eq:percentiles}) in Sect. \ref{sec:redshift}, where the survey is split up into three parts, namely $z_1$: $z < z_{33}$, $z_2$: $z_{33} \leq z < z_{66}$, and $z_3$: $z_{66} \leq z$.
 These parts are separated by the $33$ and $66$ percentiles, defined in terms of the survey without any flux density thresholds and are kept the same for higher flux density thresholds.
-The measured angular two-point correlations for a flux density threshold of $1$~mJy for the three redshift bins are presented in Fig.~\ref{fig:comparisonwthetaredshiftbins}.
+The measured angular two-point correlations for a flux density threshold of $2$~mJy, masked with `mask z' for the three redshift bins are presented in Fig.~\ref{fig:comparisonwthetaredshiftbins}.
+Due to the strongly decreased number of sources per bin in the $2$~mJy samples, we increased the bin width to $\Delta\ln(\theta/1\, \mathrm{deg})=0.4$.

 Fitting a power law, as defined in Eq. (\ref{eq:powerlaw}), gives the results shown in Table \ref{tab:BestFit}.
-We can see that the goodness-of-fit is close to one in all cases.
-We see stronger correlation for the lowest and intermediate redshift bins.
-The exponent $\gamma$ is smaller and the amplitude $A$ larger as compared to the best-fit LoTSS-DR1 mask 1 and to the NVSS values.
+We can see that the goodness-of-fit is close to one, except for the first redshift bin.
+We see stronger correlation for most of the redshift bins, which is expected as there is less smearing.
+The exponent $\gamma$ and the amplitude $A$ are larger as compared to the best-fit LoTSS-DR1 2~mJy `mask 1' sample and to the NVSS values.
 And the amplitudes increase further if we consider individual bins in redshift as compared to the study that includes any value of the redshifts.
-Over all using only sources with redshift information seems to probe more structure, as the correlation of these sources exceed the correlation seen in the `No $z$' sample.